abithahanson/Exercise-05a-Movement/README.md

 Exercise for MSCH-C220

-The first Unity 3D exercise, a simple first-person-controlled character.
+The first Unity 3D exercise, is a simple first-person-controlled character.

 ## Implementation